 What foods are not allowed under Louisiana cottage laws?

-Foods requiring refrigeration, meat products, dairy-based foods, and acidified or canned foods are prohibited.
+Foods requiring refrigeration, meat products, dairy-based foods, and acidified or canned foods are outside the exemption and require standard commercial licensing.

 External Resources